roryblakc/FinalProject-DS5100/README.md

 ## Die Class
 `Die(faces)`

+### Documentation
+* Create a Die object to then be able to change the weight of any faces and simulate rolling the die.
+Object is initialized with the input of an array of faces.

 ### Parameter
 * A numpy array of die faces.
   * Defaults to a weight of 1 for all faces.